-Team A (crops) and Team B (forest) will be responsible of the intensive vegetation monitoring on Tuesday and Thursdays, each week.
+Team A (crops) and Team B (forest) will be responsible twice per week.
 Rocco Panciera will be the Team A leader for intensive crops sampling, while Mihai Tanase will be the Team B leader for intensive forest sampling.

 The objective of the crop intensive vegetation sampling during the SMAPEx-3 campaign will be to collect detailed plant structural parameters for selected vegetation types (agricultural and grazing) and to track the evolution of such parameters across the SMAPEx-3 campaign period, for the purpose of radar algorithm development.
 The data collected are expected to be comprehensive enough to perform forward modelling of L-band radar backscatter using a discrete scatterer approach (in conjunction with surface parameters such as surface roughness and soil moisture).
 The list of crop parameters that will be monitored during the intensive sampling is shown in Table 6-3.
 Intensive monitoring of the crop areas will be performed by Team A twice per week.